Skip to main content

 This development coincided with the connection of the transmission network to some vital and important projects in the country, such as (Lusail City, Metro project, New Port, and 2022 World Cup Stadiums).

-The increase in the number of main stations has been accompanied with the expansion of the size of the cable and overhead lines network in different voltage levels 400/220/132/66/11 kV.
-At the same time, there was a major growth in the number of distribution substations to 18613 substations in 2Q 2020, with an increase of 5% compared to 2019.
-This number is planned to increase to more than 23400 substations by the end of the year 2026 to keep pace with the urban development, economic activity and events hosted by the State of Qatar.
+The increase in the number of main stations has been accompanied by the expansion of the size of the cable and overhead lines network in different voltage levels 400/220/132/66/11 kV.
+At the same time, there was a major growth in the number of distribution substations, in line with the expansion of high-voltage main transmission substations, the total number of electrical distribution substations, including suspended transformers, reached 20588 substations by the end of December 2023.
+This represents a growth of 3.4% compared to 2023.

 Cables and OHL